oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * the Markdown file for the document, and
 * any image files, which should be in the /images folder.

+The `/sources` folder can be deleted prior to uploading the WD to OASIS.

 The editor has the option to create and include an HTML file;
 this can be done using `pandoc` and the CSS files supplied by OASIS in the template / starter document package.
 While the HTML